rohitkumbhar/surmai/README.md

 ### Demo
 A demo is available at https://demo.surmai.app/

 Demo Account:

 Email: `demo@surmai.app`

 Password: `vi#c8Euuf16idhbG`

 Feel free to create an account and explore.

-NOTE: The demo site is cleaned up every hour
+NOTE: The demo site is cleaned up every hour.

 # Installation